 After losing power as the night horizon glowed orange with bushfires last summer, WA orchardists Jeff and Kerry Murray installed Redflow batteries to take their property off-grid and make it energy-independent year-round.

 Power outages have plagued the Murrays’ farm - called Kalyakool, a Noongah word meaning “forever more” – since they bought the 34-hectare property near Gingin, 90km north of Perth, in 1994.

 Mr Murray said the threat from the December bushfire was “the last straw”.
 “Our water comes from two bores, so without power, we can’t get any water,” he said.
 “The summer fire didn’t get to us, but it impinged on us through the loss of power for a whole day, which was followed by multiple outages as they brought it back on.
 If fire does reach us, we need energy to run the pumps to defend our property, which is why the bushfire was the last straw for us.”

 Comfortable and flexible offices are available for rent to established consultancies, startups or downsizing businesses wanting to work from a prominently located renovated villa in Norwood.

 Located opposite the historic Robin Hood Hotel, the circa-1900 villa has undergone a $100,000 refurbishment, creating providing comfortable commercial premises with quiet offices, solar panels and high-visibility signage on Portrush Road.
 The entire building is well-insulated with Magnetite window panels that provide effective double-glazing against both noise and temperature, making its offices both quiet and comfortable year-round.

-As well as on-site parking, the location offers the benefit of its proximity to the bustling heart of Norwood Parade and across the road from the Robin Hood, with its courtyard bar, licensed restaurant and convenient catering.
-The building is offered for lease through Munro Property Group.
+As well as on-site parking, the location benefits from proximity to the Norwood Parade shopping precinct and is just across the road from the Robin Hood, with its courtyard bar, licensed restaurant and convenient catering.